Apply to MEDPREP

 TWO letters of recommendation: Collect recommendation letters in sealed envelopes signed across the seal by the recommender.
 Each recommendation must be accompanied by a recommendation form.
 The recommendation form is available here.
 Ask your recommender to fill out the recommendation form, seal both in an envelope and sign across the seal.
 Letters must be written on official business or school letterhead and signed and sealed in this way to be accepted.

 Official transcripts from each college or university attended: Procure official transcripts from the registrar of each school you attended.
 Transcripts must be official, and sealed in a school envelope by the registrar’s office.
 Applicants must provide a transcript from each college or university they have attended (this includes colleges, universities, community colleges or foreign schools unless part of a foreign exchange program through a US institution).
+Military veterans: you must also send your military school Joint Service Transcript (JST).
 SIUC runs a "transcript clearinghouse" check on all accepted applicants; failure to disclose a transcript can result in an acceptance being rescinded.
-A note on electronic transcripts: MEDPREP cannot accept any electronic transcripts.
-All transcripts must be printed on paper and sent via mail (US post office, UPS, etc.) to the MEPDREP admissions office, as part of your Consolidated Packet.
+NOTE: If your school is unable to provide you a sealed (hard) copy of your transcript, check with the school to see if they have an online official transcript ordering service.
+If you use an eletronic transcript ordering service, the transcript should be emailed to Mr. Trent Stevens.
+Third-party electronic transcript services are not allowed.
+If you have questions about procuring transcripts for the Consolidated Packet, please contact the MEDPREP Admissions Offfice.

 MEDPREP Admissions office